Les Moonves: Janet Jackson

 Following his firing from CBS due to sexual harassment, Moonves was revealed to have been obsessed with ruining R&B singer-songwriter Janet Jackson's career.
 His actions had followed the February 1, 2004, Super Bowl XXXVIII halftime show controversy, also known as Nipplegate.
 Jackson's right breast, adorned with a pierced nipple shield (a silver sun), had been exposed by former NSYNC member, vocalist Justin Timberlake, for 9/16ths of a second.
 The brief exposure became the most rewatched moment in the history of TiVo.

 According to the documentary Malfunction: The Dressing Down of Janet Jackson, Moonves wanted an apology from both Jackson and Timberlake.
 Moonves deemed Jackson's apology as "insufficient" and implemented a blacklist of her music and music videos on MTV, VH1 and Infinity Broadcasting radio stations, all of which were owned by the original incarnation of Viacom at the time.
 MTV also had produced the halftime show, and it was permanently disallowed from producing future halftime shows as a consequence.
 Jackson had been scheduled to attend the 46th Annual Grammy Awards where she was to perform a tribute to Luther Vandross, after collaborating with him on the #1 single "The Best Things in Life Are Free", which was created for the soundtrack to the 1992 film Mo' Money.
 She, along with Timberlake, however, were disinvited from attending unless they released on-air apologies for the "Nipplegate" incident.
 Only Timberlake went to the ceremony after having approached Moonves in person at CBS's Los Angeles offices, where he tearfully apologized to him.
 The Vandross tribute was instead performed by Celine Dion, Alicia Keys and Richard Marx.
 CBS was fined $27,500 for the incident.
-In June 2006, that amount later was later increased to $325,000 by the Federal Communications Commission.
+In June 2006, that amount was later increased to $325,000 by the Federal Communications Commission.
 Moonves allegedly asked fellow CBS executives if the corporation could compel Jackson to pay the FCC fines following the investigation of the halftime show incident by Congress.

 Moonves's anger at Jackson over the occurrence continued well into 2011, when Jackson signed a book deal with publisher Simon & Schuster, owned by CBS Corporation, for the self-help book True You: A Journey to Finding and Loving Yourself.
 "How the fuck did she slip through?," he reportedly inquired.
 Moonves also said, according to one source, that "...heads were going to roll," as a result of the settlement to which Jackson had agreed.